-- 1. To obtain optimum dimensional and surface finish results the final machining cut should be 1.5mm (0.060") to 2.5mm (0.100") and the cutting tool razor sharp. - Machining must be performed in a temperature controlled environment with minimal heat build up.
-Changes in temperature can result in significant dimensional changes. - 3.
-Due to the elastomeric nature of Thordon, if a machining error is made on the I.D. and if the wall thickness if still adequate, it may be possible to recalculate the 0.D. of the bearing and still use it.
-Contact Thordon Bearings for corrected 0.D. value. - 4.
+- To obtain optimum dimensional and surface finish results, the final machining cut should be 1.5mm (0.060") to 2.5mm (0.100") and the cutting tool razor sharp. - 2.
+If machining is not done in a temperature controlled environment, the Thordon Temperature Chart must be used to adjust the machining dimensions to suit the actual temperature at the time of machining.
+Changes in temperature can result in significant bearing dimensional changes. - 3.
+Due to the elastomeric nature of Thordon bearings, if a machining error is made on the I.D. and if the wall thickness is still adequate, it may be possible to recalculate the O.D. of the bearing and still use it.
+Contact Thordon Bearings for corrected O.D. value. - 4.
 Before making a final machining cut, the bearing should be checked to ensure that it has not retained any heat from previous cuts.
-If the temperature of the bearing is higher than the machine shop ambient, the resulting final cut dimensions will not be correct.
+If the temperature of the bearing is higher than the machine shop ambient temperature, the resulting final cut dimensions will not be correct.